pisceanfoot/DataStaxDay/README.md

 In this session, you'll learn all about DataStax Enterprise.
 It's a mix between presentation and hands-on.
 This is your reference for the hands-on content.
 Feel free to bookmark this page for future reference!

->Based on original work by DataStax colleagues Marc Selwan, Rich Reffner and Victor Coustenoble.
+>Based on original work by DataStax colleagues Marc Selwan, Rich Reffner, Victor Coustenoble, Simon Ambridge and Negib Marhoul.

 ----------